JetBrains/intellij-sdk-docs/topics/reference_guide/intellij_artifacts.md

 2. Specify the [Maven coordinates](https://maven.apache.org/pom.html#Maven_Coordinates) for the artifact.

 ### Specify the Repository URL

 The URL for the desired artifact needs to be added to a Maven or Gradle script:
-* For release versions, use `https://www.jetbrains.com/intellij-repository/releases`
+* For release versions, use:<br/>`https://www.jetbrains.com/intellij-repository/releases`
-* For EAP snapshots, use `https://www.jetbrains.com/intellij-repository/snapshots`
+* For EAP snapshots, use:<br/>`https://www.jetbrains.com/intellij-repository/snapshots`
-* For dependencies on individual modules from the IntelliJ Platform, also use `https://cache-redirector.jetbrains.com/intellij-dependencies`
+* For dependencies on individual modules from the IntelliJ Platform, also use:<br/>`https://cache-redirector.jetbrains.com/intellij-dependencies`

 ### Specify the Maven Coordinates for the Artifact

 Describing a desired IntelliJ Platform module artifact is done with Maven coordinates: _groupId_, _artifactId_, and _version_.
 The Maven coordinates are based on the names of modules.